 This page is a collection of answers to questions you may not have asked.

 According to Porsche, 3360 production 914/6s and 916 prototypes were built between late 1969 and the end of 914/6 production in 1972.
 If you take the highest VIN for each year as the number of 914/6s built for that year you end up with 2668 built in 1970, 434 built in 1971, 260 built in 1972.
 This adds up to a total potential production run of 3362 cars.
 It is clear that Porsche started numbering production each year with chassis number 11 so you can subtract 10 from each of the three years of production reducing the potential 3362 down to 3332.
+There were also 11 916s built in 1971-72 but the first of these had a 1971 914/6 VIN so the real total built would be 3342.
 There were also a very few 914/6s made after the official end of production for friends of the factory.
 Nothing has ever been published as to exactly how many that was.

 It is generally accepted that 1788 of these cars (approximately 53%) were shipped to North America with the rest being sold around the world.
 New information indicates that the real number sold in the USA was 1785 with the first car being delivered to a customer in March of 1970 and the last sale of a 914/6 as a new car taking place in February 1977.
 October 1970 was the month where the most 914/6s were delivered to customers in the USA.

-How many of these wonderful cars have survived the almost 50 years since their introduction?
-Currently my database has about 1800 unique VINs very few of which are for cars that have been destroyed.
-This is about 53% of all 914/6s ever built depending on which production number you use from the above discussion.
+How many of these wonderful cars have survived the more than 50 years since their introduction?
+Currently my database has about 1900 unique VINs very few of which are for cars that have been destroyed.
+This is about 57% of all 914/6s ever built depending on which production number you use from the above discussion.
 Most of the cars I have information on were originally sold in North America.
 It has only been since the advent of the internet in the late 1990s that I have been able to find much information about cars outside North America.
-Every year somewhere between 30 and 40 new VINs turn up in various advertisements and web sites.
+Every year somewhere between 15 and 25 new VINs turn up in various advertisements and web sites.
 Most of these are in the US but also lately many from Europe and around the world.

 There is no definitive answer but my best guess is that there are somewhere between 60% to 70% of all 914/6s ever built are still surviving somewhere around the world in some condition.
 This could mean somewhere between 2016 and 2346 914/6s are still out there somewhere in the world in running condition or not.
 Any estimate of how many are left will be just that, an estimate, a best guess.